INSIDE: Roam the Gnome’s Guide to Wulaba Park Playground Waterloo

 As well as the jumbo slide, you’ll find:

-- a variety of climbing nets – upright and on the lean
+- a variety of climbing nets – both upright nets, and ones on a diagonal

 - a footbridge